 Solar Plus Team

-The Solar Plus project brings together agencies and organizations representing utilities, environmental justice, renewable energy advocates, government, and the solar industry.
+The Solar Plus project brings together many diverse agencies and organizations representing utilities, environmental justice, renewable energy advocates, government, and the solar industry.
 Project members collaborate to develop and implement strategies that enhance solar adoption as well as to build energy equity and resiliency.

 Solar Plus Project Work Teams